sushantkapare-dev/AWS_Devops_Zero_to_Hero/DevSecOps/set1.md

     - SAST tools contribute to continuous improvement by providing insights into common security patterns and trends.
 Developers can learn from the feedback provided by SAST reports, enhancing their understanding of secure coding practices.

 ## How do you approch threat modeling?
-Threat modeling is a structured approach to identifying and assessing potential security threats and vulnerabilities in a system or application.
-It involves analyzing the system's architecture, identifying assets and their value, and evaluating potential threats to prioritize and address security risks.
-Here's a general approach to threat modeling:

 1. **Define the Scope:**
    - Clearly define the scope of the threat modeling exercise.
 Identify the boundaries of the system or application under consideration.
 Understand the objectives, functionalities, and data flows within the system.